 - Berend’s father, Jan Gussinklo, died before deaths and burials were registered.
 We now have an approximate year of death (about 1780), although these witness statements tend to be very inaccurate.

 - Burial records usually only have very succinct references to people.
 Since there were often many people who went by the same name, it can be hard to find out which entry refers to your ancestor.
 The extracts from the burial books/registers of buried corpses provide direct evidence to show when Harmina’s first husband and parents died.
-Additional research is needed to verify if this is correct, since sometimes the clerk that was pulling the extract just copied the first person by that name that he found.
+Additional research is needed to verify if this is the correct person, since sometimes the clerk that was pulling the extract just copied the first person by that name that he found.

 How to use the information in the marriage supplements